Documentation

 Let's say you have a server using CODESANDBOX_HOST running in the main branch, and you create a new branch by cloning the VM of the main branch.
 The cloned branch will still use the old CODESANDBOX_HOST.
 You'd have to restart the server to get the new version.

 You can do this automatically by setting "restartOn": { "branch": true } for the server task.
-You can learn more about this here.
+You can learn more about this on the Tasks page.

 Generally we recommend to use hostname instead of environment variables, as using environment variables requires restarting the task on every fork.